AUDITORY PROCESSING DISORDER

 - Compensatory Strategies.
 Active listening and reading strategies, such as phonics training, help students work around their auditory processing difficulty.

 - Direct Treatment.
-Strategies to remediate the disorder itself include computer auditory processing programs, listening programs and one-on-one therapies.
+Strategies to remediate the disorder itself include interactive computer software, listening programs and one-on-one therapies.

 Just like physical muscles, all cognitive skills can be strengthened if exercised appropriately.
 Auditory processing may in fact be the easiest to improve, since it is the easiest to interact with, using sound.
 Fast ForWord uses this approach.